franciscojmorenod/Docker_2Containers_RockyLinux9/README.md

 ## Objective:
 The objective is:
-    - to create an image with the Linux Rocky9 OS
+    - to create an image with the Linux Rocky9 OS.
     - to create a Multi-Container System (2 containers in this case).
     - to test how the two containers can communicate in a network via TCP sockets.
     - to create each container using the same image.
-    - to use Docker to perform this work
+    - to use Docker to perform this work.

 ## Procedure
 - Run fm2.bat to create the image and containers